cakephp/docs/en/installation/advanced-installation.rst

 There may be some situations where you wish to place CakePHP's directories on different places on the filesystem.
-This may be due to a shared host restriction, or maybe you just want a few of your apps to share the same Cake libraries.
+This may be due to a shared host restriction.
 This section describes how to spread your CakePHP directories across a filesystem.

 First, realize that there are three main parts to a Cake